ingridstevens/ingridstevens/README.md

-I'm interested in collaborations, feel free to reach out 😁
+## About Me

-I like projects that use LLMs to build innovative products that democratize access to information.
-I'm particularly drawn to industries where information is expensive or difficult to understand, and I aim to make this information clear, accessible, and understandable.
+I'm passionate about collaborating on projects that harness the power of Large Language Models (LLMs) to create innovative solutions that democratize access to information.
+I thrive in industries where information is often expensive or complex, aiming to make it clear, accessible, and understandable for everyone.

+Feel free to reach out! 😁

 - **LinkedIn:** [Send me a message on LinkedIn](http://linkedin.com/in/ingridwstevens/)
 - **Medium:** [Read my latest stories about LLMs on Medium](https://medium.com/@ingridwickstevens)